okfn/opendatahandbook-old/pt_BR/_sources/following-up/getting-folks-in-a-room.txt

 to use your data.
 Reasons that you may consider putting on an event
 include:

-* Finding out more about prospective reusers
+* Finding out more about prospective re-users
 * Finding out more about demand for different datasets
-* Finding out more about how people want to reuse your data
+* Finding out more about how people want to re-use your data
-* Enabling prospective reusers to find out more about what data you have
+* Enabling prospective re-users to find out more about what data you have
 * Enabling prospective users to meet each other (e.g. so they can collaborate)